ivanatus/masters_project/README.md

 # Project for master's thesis

 This project explores the application of computer vision for automating traffic analysis.
 A pre-trained YOLO model was used for object detection.
 The statistical analysis was conducted on the results of object detection in two parts: descriptive statistics using the Python programming language and the NumPy library, and inferential statistics within the Android application using the Apache Commons Math library.
 Descriptive statistics include the calculation of measures of central tendency, while inferential statistics focus on comparing traffic at different locations using statistical tests.
 Within the Android application, the results of the statistical analysis are graphically displayed to show the statistically probable current traffic conditions.
 The application also includes a digital map using OpenStreetMap and utilizes the Firebase platform for data storage and communication between the Android application and the server.
 It also has the capability to directly upload video recordings to the database for processing on the server side.
-Master's thesis paper (in croatian): https://dabar.srce.hr/islandora/object/riteh%3A4632
+Master's thesis paper (in Croatian): https://dabar.srce.hr/islandora/object/riteh%3A4632

 ## Technologies
 ### Server component